 The Durness Highland Gathering is one of the most spectacular events held in this North West corner of Scotland.
-The most recent games was held on the 29th of July 2022 with Chieftain Donald Campbell.
+The 2023 Gathering will be held on Friday the 28th of July.

 Over £4000 in Prize Money

 Piping & Dancing